 I’m entirely confident in my medical team that they will make the right decisions for me.
-If they had not diagnosed me and started treatment straight away, I could have easily dropped dead yesterday.
-Or today.
-Or any day now.
+If they had not diagnosed me and started treatment straight away, I could have easily dropped dead sometime in March, or at any time since.
 I’m very glad that I have the choice not to do that.

 Of course I am very appreciative of messages of support.

 - Do NOT send me any suggestions about my treatment.
 My medical team has my full confidence.

 - If you want to help me through this, and you are person who both feels comfortable with and is allowed to give blood, then please DO give blood (UK).